 The Hilti PS1000 has a much greater operational range (around 300mm) and emits high frequency (UHF and VHF) electromagnetic radiation into a concrete structure.
 That radiation is then reflected back to the receiver, providing a detailed image of those of any subsurface elements detected.
 A revolution in the field of structural investigation, this tool allows the user to detect both ferrous and non-ferrous objects (plastic ducting and services etc.) as well as other sub-surface anomalies such as cracking, voids and changes in material.

-Ideal for looking deep within a structure to generate a picture of sub-surface conditions, the PS1000 is able to output both 2D and 3D scan images showing multiple layers of reinforcement and the pattern thereof.
-That said, whilst the PS1000 does deliver an unparalleled insight into the makeup of concrete structures, its lower resolution means that, for accurate bar diameters, the traditional ferroscan is still the tool of choice.
+Ideal for looking deep within a structure to generate a picture of sub-surface conditions, the PS1000 is able to output both 2D and 3D scan images.
+This shows multiple layers of reinforcement and the pattern thereof.
+That said, whilst the PS1000 does deliver an unparalleled insight into the makeup of concrete structures.
+Its lower resolution means that, for accurate bar diameters, the traditional ferroscan is still the tool of choice.

 Used in isolation, either one of these tools has the potential to quickly generate an informative and cost-effective picture of sub-surface conditions.
 When combined, however, the results can be truly incredible.